ISVL119/isvl/README.md

 > ⚠️ **Note on CPR Results:**
 > The results from [CPR](https://github.com/flyinghu123/CPR) are not fully stable.
-> We have made every effort to ensure consistency, but there may still be a variation of approximately **0.5%** for each class.
+> We have made every effort to ensure consistency, but there may still be a variation of approximately **0.5%** for each class(fruit_jelly and vial).
 > For more details, please refer to [this issue](https://github.com/flyinghu123/CPR/issues/21) in the CPR repository.

 ## Acknowledgements